924318054/starter-academic/content/en/authors/admin/_index.md

 ---

 Zuntao Fu is a professor in atmospheric sciences at Peking University.
 His research interests include nonlinear dynamics, atmospheric dynamics, time series analysis, and machine learning.

+He currently leads a group that analyzes global climate change and forecasting from a data-driven perspective, and welcomes all academic collaboration and communication.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.